SCNode: Spatial and Contextual Coordinates for Graph Representation Learning: SCNode Framework

-In Appendix \Cref{tab:cora_hom_matrix}, we provide examples of CC homophily matrices.
-This matrix $\mathbf{M}$ provides detailed insights into both intra-class (homophily) and inter-class (heterophily) interactions, with diagonal elements indicating the propensity for nodes to connect within their own class.
+\Cref{tab:cora_hom_matrix} in the Appendix presents examples of SCN homophily matrices.
+These matrices offer detailed insights into intra-class (homophily) and inter-class (heterophily) interactions across spatial and contextual contexts, with the diagonal elements representing the likelihood of nodes connecting within their own class.

-\begin{definition} [$\alpha$ Homophily Ratio] For a given $\alpha$ Homophily Matrix $\mathcal{M}^\alpha$, $\alpha$ Homophily $\h^\alpha_{cc}$ is defined as the average of the diagonal elements. i.e, $\h^\alpha_{cc}= \frac{1}{N}\sum_{i=1}^N h_{ii}$. \end{definition}
+\begin{definition} [$\alpha$ Homophily Ratio] For a given $\alpha$ Homophily Matrix $\mathcal{M}^\alpha$, $\alpha$ Homophily $\h^\alpha_{scn}$ is defined as the average of the diagonal elements. i.e, $\h^\alpha_{scn}= \frac{1}{N}\sum_{i=1}^N h_{ii}$. \end{definition}

 For example, the Spatial-1 Homophily ratio reveals a node's likelihood to connect with nodes of the same class within its immediate neighborhood.
-Homophily matrices not only introduce new ways to measure homophily but also relates to various existing homophily metrics:
+Homophily matrices not only introduce new ways to measure homophily but also relate to various existing homophily metrics: